This Halloween Bark is the easiest sweet treat you’ll ever make. Adapt it for any holiday and use whatever toppings you

 I talked about my family’s love for Halloween last week when I shared my Halloween charcuterie board.
 So, it shouldn’t come as a surprise that I’m sharing two Halloween recipes this year.

 I even thought about going for three.
-I think I’m going to run out of time for that, but maybe I can make some Halloween jello shots next year!
+I think I’m going to run out of time for that, but maybe I can make my jello shot recipe Halloween next year!